top of page

 "is your music demonic?"

-After one of her live performances in London, she was asked an unusual question,
+After one of her live performances in London, she was asked an unusual question by a young fellow,

 whether her music was demonic.